 The Court's solution treats \textit{department as the unit}.
-That is, positions are not pooled across departments.
-Instead, each department independently maintains a roster.
+That is, vacancies are not pooled across departments.
+Instead, each department independently maintains the roster.

-For the problem in \Cref{example:ex1}, in period-1, department $d_1$ has two positions: The number of positions reserved for department $d_1$ is determined by the 1st and 2nd positions in its roster (i.e., $\sigma(1)=c_2,\; \sigma(2)=c_2$).
-Department $d_2$ has one position: The number of positions reserved for department $d_2$ is determined by the 1st position in its roster (i.e., $\sigma(1)=c_2$).
-Department $d_3$ has two positions: The number of positions reserved for department $d_3$ is determined by the 1st and 2nd positions in its roster (i.e., $\sigma(1)=c_2,\; \sigma(2)=c_2$).
-Department $d_4$ has one position: The number of positions reserved for department $d_4$ is determined by the 1st position in its roster (i.e., $\sigma(1)=c_2$).
+For the problem in \Cref{example:ex1}, in period-1, department $d_1$ has two vacancies: The number of vacancies reserved for department $d_1$ is determined by the 1st and 2nd vacancies in its roster (that is, $\sigma(1)=c_2,\; \sigma(2)=c_2$).
+Department $d_2$ has one position: The number of vacancies reserved for department $d_2$ is determined by the 1st position in its roster (that is, $\sigma(1)=c_2$).
+Department $d_3$ has two vacancies: The number of vacancies reserved for department $d_3$ is determined by the 1st and 2nd vacancies in its roster (that is, $\sigma(1)=c_2,\; \sigma(2)=c_2$).
+Department $d_4$ has one position: The number of vacancies reserved for department $d_4$ is determined by the 1st position in its roster (that is, $\sigma(1)=c_2$).
 The period-1 reservation table is illustrated by $R_{C}(Y^1)$ in \Cref{fig:court_gov}.

-In period-2, department $d_1$ has two positions: The number of positions reserved for department $d_1$ is determined by the 3th and 4th positions in its roster (i.e., $\sigma(3)=c_1,\; \sigma(4)=c_2$).
-Department $d_2$ has one position: The number of positions reserved for department $d_2$ is determined by the 2nd positions in its roster (i.e., $\sigma(2)=c_1$).
-Department $d_3$ has two positions: The number of positions reserved for department $d_3$ is determined by the 3th and 4th positions in its roster (i.e., $\sigma(3)=c_1,\; \sigma(4)=c_2 $).
-Department $d_4$ has one position: The number of positions reserved for department $d_4$ is determined by the 2nd position in its roster (i.e., $\sigma(2)=c_1$).
+In period-2, department $d_1$ has two vacancies: The number of vacancies reserved for department $d_1$ is determined by the 3th and 4th vacancies in its roster (that is, $\sigma(3)=c_1,\; \sigma(4)=c_2$).
+Department $d_2$ has one position: The number of vacancies reserved for department $d_2$ is determined by the 2nd vacancies in its roster (that is, $\sigma(2)=c_2$).
+Department $d_3$ has two vacancies: The number of vacancies reserved for department $d_3$ is determined by the 3rd and 4th vacancies in its roster (that is, $\sigma(3)=c_1,\; \sigma(4)=c_2 $).
+Department $d_4$ has one position: The number of vacancies reserved for department $d_4$ is determined by the 2nd position in its roster (that is, $\sigma(2)=c_2$).
 The period-2 reservation table is illustrated by $R_{C}(Y^2)$ in \Cref{fig:court_gov}.
 We apply this solution for the next period.
 The period-3 reservation table is illustrated by $R_{C}(Y^3)$ in \Cref{fig:court_gov}.